cjmcdonald42/mxMoodle/docs/SERVER.md

     - `Support Email`: `admin@localhost.local` *(or anything else that looks like an email)*
     - Click `Save Changes`
 - `Site administration` > `Server` > `Email` > `Outgoing mail configuration`
-    - `SMTP hosts`: enter `smtp.gmail.com:587`
-    - `SMTP security`: select `TLS`
-    - `SMTP username`: enter `moodle@mxschool.edu` *You can use any email here you like*
-    - `SMTP password`: *Enter the password for your Moodle email account; see Chuck for details*
-    - `No-reply address`: `noreply@localhost.local` *(or anything else that looks like an email) — this address will be the "sender" of all mxSchool emails sent from your server*
-    - `Email via information`: select `Always`
-    - Click `Save Changes`
+    - *Optionally, see Chuck for these settings.
+You can use SendGrid or your own Google account*
 - `Site administration` > `Development` > `Debugging`
-    - `Debug messages`: select `DEVELOPER: extra Moodle debug messages for developers`
+    - `Debug messages`: select `DEVELOPER: extra Moodle debug messages for developers`.
+    - `Display debug messages`: select `Yes`.
+    - `Performance info`: select `Yes`.
+    - `Show origin of languages strings`: select `Yes`.
+    - `Show origin of SQL calls`: choose to show at least 2 lines of the stack trace.
+    - `Show validator links`: select `Yes`.
+    - `Show page information`: select `Yes`.
     - Click `Save Changes`

 Now log out and log back in.
-You should land on your dashboard when you log in, and if you updated the appearance settings successfully, your theme color should be the Middlesex red.
-Our team development server uses the default blue colour to distinguish it from the live Production server.
+You should land on your dashboard when you log in.
+The mxMoodle development team's server uses the default blue colour as a strong visual distinction from the Middlesex Red used on our live Production server.

+## Moodle Development Plugins
+From the Moodle Plugin Library, you should download these plugins:
+- [Code-Checker](https://moodle.org/plugins/local_codechecker) is a PHP Code Sniffer tool to check that code follows the [Moodle coding style](https://docs.moodle.org/dev/Coding_style).
+- [Moodle PHPdoc check](https://moodle.org/plugins/local_moodlecheck) Tool for Moodle developers that allows one to check phpdocs in the code for compliance with [Moodle Coding Style](https://docs.moodle.org/dev/Coding_style).

 ## Adding mxMoodle Plugins
 With your server configured and running, you are ready to add our custom plugins.
 Clone our mxMoodle repository to a location on your computer.
 This location should be somewhere within your user directory and _not_ within the MAMP installation.
 Also, we advise against cloning it to a folder that synchronizes with Google Drive or other cloud storage to avoid extraneous files being added.